Nationals use 3-run eighth to beat Royals 5-2 and win series

 Over the last seven games, Nationals starters have a 1.35 ERA with 65 strikeouts.
 It was the ninth time in the last 12 games that Washington starters allowed one run or fewer.

+The hitting has been robust, too.
+Washington has homered in a franchise-record 21 straight games, the longest active streak in the big leagues.

+“I love how we overcame a lot of things in the first month and a half and how we finished,” Dozier said.
+“We’ve made it happen.”

-Corbin left with a 2-0 lead, courtesy of solo homers by Dozier and Robles, but the Royals pulled even in the eighth.
+Corbin left with a 2-0 lead, courtesy of solo homers by Dozier and Robles, but the Royals pulled even in the eighth .
 After Fernando Rodney gave up a two-out RBI single to Adalberto Mondesi, Alex Gordon greeted Sean Doolittle (6-2) with a run-scoring double.

 Washington emphatically answered in the bottom half against lefty Jake Diekman (0-6).
-Rendon’s RBI double to the gap in left-center was followed by an error and a two-run double by pinch-hitter Howie Kendrick.
+Rendon’s double to the gap in left-center scored Adam Eaton , and Howie Kendrick capped the uprising with a pinch-hit, two-run double.

-Much earlier, the game developed into a pitching duel between Corbin and Jakob Junis, who ended up allowing two runs and five hits over seven innings.
+Much earlier, the game developed into a pitching duel between Corbin and Jakob Junis, who allowed only five hits over seven innings.

-Corbin struck out the first four batters he faced, fended off doubles in second and third innings and was backed by a fine fielding play in the fourth.

-After Gordon and Hunter Dozier opened with singles, Cheslor Cuthbert blooped a single to center.
-Robles made a quick pickup and fired to home, where Yan Gomes put the tag on Gordon.
+“I’ve been struggling a little big lately, so to go out there and have a good outing like that — seven innings, two runs — that’s good going into the break and the second half,” Junis said.
+“Hopefully I can take the good from this game and build off that.”

+There probably won’t be too many times when he goes up against a foe as effective as Corbin.

 BOUNCED IN RUBBER GAMES